4. STAGING & PROGNOSIS

 Stage IS: | Following orchiectomy tumour markers increase, remain persistently elevated or fail to decline as expected by half-lives indicating the presence of subclinical metastatic disease.
 The presence of a second GCT in the contralateral testis should also be excluded. |

-In population-based patient series from developed countries, 75-80% of SGCT patients, and 55-64% of NSGCT patients had CS I disease at diagnosis [30,31].
-True CS I, i.e. persistently elevated or increasing serum tumour marker levels after radical orchidectomy, was found in approximately 5% of NSGCT patients [30].
+In population-based patient series from developed countries, 75-80% of seminoma germ cell tumour (SGCT) patients, and 55-64% of NSGCT patients had CS I disease at diagnosis [30,31].
+True CS I, i.e., persistently elevated or increasing serum tumour marker levels after radical orchidectomy, was found in approximately 5% of NSGCT patients [30].

 4.3.
 Risk factors for relapse in clinical stage I testicular cancer

-For CS I seminoma germ cell tumour (SGCT), primary tumour size and stromal invasion of the rete testis have been identified to be associated with relapse risk in a pooled analysis of retrospective data [32].
-Absence of both factors was associated with a low risk of recurrence (6%) [35].
-Whilst the original analysis was not supported by a subsequent retrospective report [33], some prospective series [34-36] have supported the prognostic significance of tumour size and stromal invasion of the rete testis.
-Two SRs assessed the prognostic value of both risk factors [37,38].
-While tumour size (continuous or dichotomised) and rete testis invasion were associated with a higher risk of relapse, both SRs highlighted the low quality of the studies included and concluded that the level of evidence was too low to be able to recommend the use of both risk factors to drive adjuvant treatment decisions [37,38].
+Primary testicular tumor size and stromal invasion of the rete testis have been considered the prognostic risk factors associated with relapse in CS I (SGCT).
+Two SRs assessed the prognostic value of both risk factors [32,33].
+While tumour size (continuous or dichotomised) and rete testis invasion (RTI) were associated with a higher risk of relapse, both SRs highlighted the low quality of the studies included and concluded that the level of evidence was too low justify the use of both risk factors to drive adjuvant treatment decisions in routine practice.

 4.4.
 The International Germ Cell Cancer Collaborative Group (IGCCCG) classification for the prognostic risk groups of metastatic germ cell cancer